 Besides deepening your relationship with the people you already know, try to meet new people to bond with.
 Life is always happier and more bearable when we are surrounded by the people we love.

 Live in the moment

 Mindfulness is one of those things that they don’t teach you in school but that it is vital for living.
 It is about being present at every moment.
 According to a Mayo Clinic article:

 “Spending too much time planning, problem-solving, daydreaming, or thinking negative or random thoughts can be draining.
 It can also make you more likely to experience stress, anxiety, and symptoms of depression.
 Practicing mindfulness exercises can help you direct your attention away from this kind of thinking and engage with the world around you.”

 Mindfulness is feeling content and delighting in the smell, the temperature, and the flavor of the coffee cup you are drinking and enjoying that moment alone without stressing about what comes next.

-When you live your daily life without dwelling about the past nor overthinking about the future, you allow yourself to feel content about the present you live in.
+When you live your daily life without dwelling on the past nor overthinking the future, you allow yourself to feel content about the present you live in.